 - Make new dynamic constructions and edit imported constructions. - Make advanced and implicit constructions, e.g. construct a circle that is tangent to three given circles or determine a point that satisfies a minimisation criterion. - Select the properties to be taken into consideration in the analysis of constructions. - Efficiently search among the detected observed facts. - Collect the properties to be used for further elaboration (e.g. in a proof).

 There is also a Plus mode of OK Geometry.
-This mode allows observation of very specific properties of triangles (e.g. Kimberling centres).
+This mode allows advanced methods of observation of geometric and algebraic properties and the observation of specific properties of triangles.